princeton-nlp/DensePhrases/README.md

 For the reimplementation of DensePhrases with IVFSQ4 as described in the paper, see [Training DensePhrases](#densephrases-training-indexing-and-inference).

 ## Using DensePhrases with a Custom Text Corpus
 You can use your own text corpus with DensePhrases.
-Basically, DensePhrases uses text corpus pre-processed in the following format (borrowed from SQuAD dataset):
+Basically, DensePhrases uses text corpus pre-processed in the following format (borrowed from SQuAD):
 ```json
 {
     "data": [